codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 ### Rotating the Picture

 When using the Camera intent to capture a photo, the picture is always taken in the orientation the camera is built into the device.
-To get your image rotated correctly you'll have to read the orientation information that is stored into the picture (EXIF meta data) and perform the following transformation:
+To get your image rotated correctly you'll have to read the orientation information that is stored into the picture (EXIF meta data) and perform the following transformation using the [ExifInterface Support Library](https://android-developers.googleblog.com/2016/12/introducing-the-exifinterface-support-library.html):

 ```java
 public Bitmap rotateBitmapOrientation(String photoFilePath) {